herumi/mcl-ff/readme.md

 # Abstract

 gen_ff.py generates LLVM-IR code of low-level arithmetic functions of a given characteristic of a finite field.
-The performance on M1 Mac is also the highest speed.
+The performance on M1 Mac is almost the highest speed.

 # Requirements